neteodorochavez/msds610-eda-pandas/README.md

 #### Removing Data

 The process for removal is similar to that of appending with one small change.
-Although the methodology and syntax is very similar, when removing data from the DataFrame we want to ensure we are deleting the entire column or the entire row.
+Although the methodology and syntax are very similar, when removing data from the DataFrame we want to ensure we are deleting the entire column or the entire row.
 Importance is weighted heavily on the axis parameter within the function call, `.drop(col, axis = 1)`.
 This allows you to delete columns in the DataFrame.

 #### Indexing Data

-One last important step before you are ready to start the visualization process is with regards to efficiency.
-In this last step, we are going to organize our data usch that we can uniquely identify certain rows.
+In this last step, we are going to organize our data such that we can uniquely identify certain rows.
 Oftentimes, DataFrames will be serialized and the row will start at 0 and increase as we add more rows.
 We can reindex the entire DataFrame to fit with our Research Questions.
-The purpose of this stage is to consider the data you are going to work with in the near future and how can one set themselves up for success by organizing.
-As a simpel example, age has been chosen as the index.
-The rationale is that we not have our rows sorted by an integer value that will allow us to nicely 'slice' up the rows in order to categorize them by age for buidling insights on age groups rather than individuals.
+The purpose of this stage is to consider the data you are going to work on within the near future and how can one set themselves up for success by organizing.
+As a simple example, age has been chosen as the index.
+The rationale is that we do not have our rows sorted by an integer value that will allow us to nicely 'slice' up the rows to categorize them by age for building insights on age groups rather than individuals.

 ### Research Questions

-Asking questions throughout the stages outlined above it pivotal.
+Asking questions throughout the stages outlined above is pivotal.
 If it hasn't been done yet, now is a great time to start.
 In this stage of the EDA process, the user is comfortable and confident with the dataset.
 In other words, they understand what data has been collected, where it came from, and that the data has been parsed in such a way that makes it universal to questions who may or may not have started to ask.

-In order to build models and insights its important to ask thought-provoking questions.
+In order to build models and insights, it's important to ask thought-provoking questions.
 This stage follows hand-in-hand with the scientific method.
 What exactly was the goal of utilizing this dataset?
 What questions did you initially have and how have they evolved since working with the dataset?
 One of the most common practices is building evidence for relationships that exist within your dataset.

 The questions you pose here are not set in stone but they will be the motivation for the next step, Visualization.
 Oftentimes, the data will offer information or enlightenment on the topic of your choice and it is up to the user to continue to dig deeper for significant insights.
 Usually, these insights should be data-driven.
 When you've gathered your promising evidence, make sure you question its validity and explore your results; perhaps even, modify your initial question.